 Investors will usually pay close attention to the following things:

-- Does the project have any competitors?
+1. The competition: does the project have any competitors?
 If so, what are they doing differently to their competitors?

-- Who are the team working on the project?
+2. The team: who are the team working on the project?
 Do they have good, relevant backgrounds?
 Have they worked on similar projects before?

-- How are they going to use the money that they raise from their ICO?
+3. The use of the funds: how are they going to use the money that they raise from their ICO?

-- What do they plan to do and how long is it going to take them?
+4. The roadmap: what do they plan to do and how long is it going to take them?

-- How many tokens will there be?
+5. The tokens: how many tokens will there be?
 What is the price of each token?
 How many tokens will be sold in the ICO and how many will be kept for other things?

 Knowing what is an ICO is almost as important as understanding what is a white paper.
 A white paper is a document that presents the idea that the ICO is raising money for.
 It contains a lot more detail than the descriptions you will find on the ICO’s website.